matthias-reis/carda-gatsby/content/articles/2022/04/a-place-to-bury-strangers-founder-oliver-ackermann.md

 slug: a-place-to-bury-strangers-interview-en
 typeName: Interview
 title: A Place To Bury Strangers Founder Oliver Ackermann
-subTitle: '"Someday We Are All Going To Be Vegan"'
+subTitle: '"People Will Eventually All Go Vegan"'
 seoTitle: A Place To Bury Strangers – Interview – Shoegaze – Vegan
 description: I talked to Place To Bury Strangers founder Oliver Ackermann about the new album "See Through You", his vegan lifestyle, and he revealed how the